MicrosoftDocs/playfab-docs/playfab-docs/features/config/titledata/quickstart.md

 # Title Data quickstart

-This Quickstart describes how to programmatically create and use **Title Data**.
+This quickstart describes how to programmatically create and use **Title Data**.

 This an important topic because storing a game's configuration data remotely, on the server, where it can be changed at any time, is one of the most basic reasons to use a service like **PlayFab**.